 Disqualified carer checks

-Out-of-home care services must check if a person is disqualified from the Victorian Carer Register before they have contact with children in out-of-home care.
+Registered out-of-home care services must check if a person is disqualified from the Victorian Carer Register before they have contact with children in out-of-home care.
 This is done by completing a disqualified carer check via the Victorian Carer Register.

 Failure to undertake a disqualified carer check may result in the registered out-of-home care service being penalised under the provisions of section 120 of the Act.